Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

 Where the EU or UK General Data Protection Regulation applies, we rely on the following legal bases:

-- Consent — for reading Apple Health data and Clinical Health Records, and for any optional third-party integration you sign into (such as Google Sheets).
-You may withdraw consent at any time in iOS Settings → Privacy & Security → Health, or within the relevant third-party service.
+- Consent — for reading Apple Health data and for transfers to share or export destinations you choose.
+You may withdraw Health access at any time in iOS Settings → Privacy & Security → Health.

 - Performance of a contract — to deliver the App, including subscription features you have purchased.

-- Legitimate interests — to respond to support requests, prevent abuse, and maintain the security and integrity of the App.
+- Legitimate interests — to respond to support requests, evaluate privacy-safe product analytics and subscription lifecycle events, prevent abuse, and maintain the security and integrity of the App.
 Where we rely on legitimate interests, we have assessed that these interests are not overridden by your rights and freedoms.

 - Compliance with legal obligations — where we must process information to meet a legal requirement.